Today, Governor Roy Cooper announced appointments to North Carolina boards and commissions.

 Gov. Cooper has appointed the following individuals to the North Carolina Arts Council:

-Gov. Cooper has appointed the following individual to Coastal Resource Commission:
+Gov. Cooper has appointed the following individual to the Commission on Children with Special Health Care Needs:

-Gov. Cooper has appointed the following individual to the North Carolina Criminal Justice Education and Training Standards Commission:
+Gov. Cooper has appointed the following individual to the North Carolina Code Officials Qualification Board:

 Gov. Cooper has appointed the following individual to the North Carolina Council for the Deaf and Hard of Hearing: